Circuit Design

 Signal Path100% analog.
 Post-recovery 300Hz HPF on wet signal only

-ControlsDwell (10kΩ lin) · Mix (100kΩ lin + 47pF silver mica bright cap) · Tone (100kΩ lin)
+ControlsDwell (10kΩ lin) · Mix (100kΩ audio taper + 47pF silver mica bright cap) · Tone (100kΩ audio taper)

-PowerInternal ±15V linear — Triad F-219X toroidal 15VA, LM7815/LM7915.
+PowerInternal ±15V linear — Triad F-219X toroidal 30VA dual-primary, LM7815/LM7915.
 IEC mains inlet

 Form Factor2U aluminum rackmount.
 Hammond 1455T2201 chassis, rack ears included